Timmy/ulx-docs/installation.md

 <a name="classic"></a>
 ## Classic installation

 It's possible to install ULX without the Steam Workshop.
-Keep in mind that installing ULX as a legacy addons means that you will have to perform all updates manually.
+Keep in mind that installing ULX as a legacy addon means that you will have to perform all updates manually.
 ULX will automatically notify admins if a new version is available when they join the server.

 1. Download the latest downloadable ULib and ULX release from the [Ulyssesmod Downloads page](https://ulyssesmod.net/downloads.php).
 Look for the two links that end in `.zip`.
 2. Extract the archives in your `addons` directory.
 The file structure should look like this: